Legio Maria: Official hierarchy

 most Legios insisted to me that theirs was not the only way to choose light and Heaven.
-The Baba Messias Ondeto had preached that 'God is a polygynist' who loves 'all the houses in his home'.
+The Baba Messias Ondetto had preached that 'God is a polygynist' who loves 'all the houses in his home'.
 All religions, he had said, are akin to 'branches of a tree that bears fruit'.
 Legios reiterated that black and white people could both get to Heaven, if they followed their faiths.

 Thus, salvation is available through other religions and revelations of God.
 While the Legio are clear that God has provided specific revelations and even incarnations for different peoples of the world, this does not translate into an exclusivist position in which only adherents of Legio Maria will be with God in heaven.
 According to Schwartz, "most Legios affirmed that Heaven was a place where the Father, Son, Holy Spirit, Mary, saints, angels and Old Testament prophets and patriarchs are without color, a place where there is nothing like Mzungu (European/white person) and African."
 She concludes that the Legio Maria Church has "formulat[ed] their own version of an anti-racist black liberation theology," which is unique.

 Practices

 Strict holiness

-As an AIC, some aspects of African traditional religion and beliefs are incorporated into the church, including the early revelation to Simeo Ondeto that polygamists could be baptised into the church.
+As an AIC, some aspects of African traditional religion and beliefs are incorporated into the church, including the early revelation to Simeo Ondetto that polygamists could be baptised into the church.
 In this sense, the church is more willing to accept some cultural practices, but this is balanced by a strict sense of holiness.
 According to Dirven, there are also "rigorous and legalistic taboos to drinking, smoking, dancing and wearing shoes in holy places – trumpeted as the essence of a strict moral code."